Save up to 25%… Shop Our Birthday Sale Now!

 In TCM, Cordyceps mushrooms were used to strengthen the lungs and kidneys.
 It was also used to enhance sexual function and libido.

-Cordyceps may also have potential for boosting your mood.
-Preliminary human and animal studies suggest Cordyceps help support a healthy inflammation response (57,58,59,60).
-In theory, a healthy inflammation response may help alleviate occasional anxiety and stress.
+Cordyceps may also have the potential to boost your mood.
+Preliminary human and animal studies suggest cordyceps help support a healthy inflammation response (57,58,59,60).
+In theory, a healthy inflammation response may help alleviate occasional anxiety and stress and have potential mental health benefits.
+These findings support the use of mushrooms for anxiety.

 Animal research suggests cordyceps mushrooms can help keep blood sugar levels steady (61).
 This effect appears to support a positive mood in mice (62).
-Further evidence will be needed to confirm the benefits in humans.
+Further evidence will be needed to confirm the benefits in humans, but indications suggest mood-lifting properties when using mushrooms for anxiety.

 Other animal research suggests Cordyceps may act on stress-related pathways in the brain.
-A 2021 publication reported that rats given Cordyceps didn’t show abnormal behavior from stress exposure (63).
+A 2021 publication reported that rats given Cordyceps didn’t show abnormal behavior from stress exposure, indicating stable mental health (63).
 Another report presented evidence that Cordyceps might act on important protein targets and their signaling pathways.
-The research team suggested the regulation of these targets and their pathways could support mood stability (64).
+The research team suggested regulating these targets and their pathways could support mood stability potentially providing mental health benefits (64).

 Cordyceps mushrooms for anxiety